How to Acclimate Tropical Indoor Plants from the Nursery to Your Home

 The bird of paradise plant brings a tropical vibe with its large, lush leaves.
 Bright, indirect sunlight is ideal.
 It can tolerate direct sunlight, especially if acclimated gradually.
 Water when the top inch of soil is dry.
 They prefer a bit more water during the growing season and less in the winter.

 I had a bird of paradise for several years when we lived in my former home.
 Every year, my husband would help me lug it outdoors so it could summer on our deck.
 It grew so large and so heavy that we couldn’t bring it in again so that was that.
-I have a little more room here, so I’m adding it back among my new favorite indoor tropical plants
+I have a little more room here, so I’m adding it back among my new favorite indoor tropical plants.

 bird of paradise plant in farmhouse living room

-More About Growing Tropical Indoor Plants
+More About Acclimating Tropical Indoor Plants to Your Home

 What is your favorite tropical indoor plant?
 I would love to know more in the comments below.